craftcms/nitro/README.md

 ## What's Included

-Nitro will install the following default on the server, the version of PHP and database engine are configurable.
+Nitro will install the following default on the machine, both the version of PHP and database engine are configurable.

 - PHP 7.4
-- MariaDB
+- MySQL (mariadb flavor)
 - PostgreSQL (optional)
 - Redis